-No major surprises in who the bookies are tipping for the top podium spot in Sunday's Tour of Flanders – although many are still offering bets on Geraint Thomas
+No major surprises in who the bookies are tipping for the top podium spot in Sunday's Tour of Flanders

-The 2017 Tour of Flanders takes place in Belgium on Sunday, April 2.
+The 2018 Tour of Flanders takes place in Belgium on Sunday, April 1.
 The gruelling 260.8km route includes 18 climbs and cobbled sectors.
 Crashes and mechanical mishaps can play as much a part of the race as strength, stamina and tactics.